AI Automation

 Compare these two versions of the same follow-up:

-Robotic version: "Dear Valued Customer, we are following up regarding your recent inquiry.
+Robotic: "Dear Valued Customer, we are following up regarding your recent inquiry.
 Please do not hesitate to contact us."

 One of these converts.
 The other gets deleted.